John McKay (guitarist): Legacy

-In a live review published in 1979, music historian Jon Savage likened Joy Division's guitarist Bernard Sumner to McKay, saying that Sumner "was using a lot of distortion and noise in quite a melodic way.
+In a live review published in 1979, music historian and archivist Jon Savage likened Joy Division's guitarist Bernard Sumner to McKay, saying that Sumner "was using a lot of distortion and noise in quite a melodic way.
 The only other person I could think of who was doing that then was John McKay from Siouxsie and the Banshees".
 Joy Division's bassist Peter Hook said about the Banshees' debut album: "the way the guitarist...played was a really unusual way of playing".
-The Edge cited Siouxsie and the Banshees Mk1 of 1977-1978 among the bands who inspired him for U2's early albums.
+The Edge cited Siouxsie and the Banshees Mk1 of 1977–1978 among the bands who inspired him for U2's early albums.
 Producer Steve Lillywhite who recorded The Scream and U2's debut album explained to journalist John Robb: "in terms of the guitar playing...John McKay came before all these people".
 "He was the innovator".
 He added: "You listen to the beginning of Jigsaw Feeling and it's like the beginning of 'I Will Follow'...almost identical".
 John McGeoch said that hearing "Hong Kong Garden" was one of "the most momentous moments in my life".
-Bobby Gillespie described McKay's sound as "quicksilver notes of beautiful sonic violence", adding that he "reinvented rock guitar playing".
+Bobby Gillespie of Primal Scream described McKay's sound as "quicksilver notes of beautiful sonic violence", adding that he "reinvented rock guitar playing".
+Roddy Frame of Aztec Camera, paid homage to McKay in the lyrics of his song "Worlds In Worlds".
 When journalist Simon Reynolds interviewed Lydia Lunch saying there was this starkness of sound on certain Teenage Jesus and the Jerks songs that reminded him Siouxsie and the Banshees' circa The Scream, she replied "I loved the guitar work on their records".
+Pat Smear of Germs also known as guitarist with Nirvana stated that "all the guitar playing" of McKay "really inspired me".

 John Frusciante considered that what the original Banshees line-up did, was a big step: "you see certain chord shapes that John McKay was doing which hadn't been done" before.
 When analyzing the band's career, Frusciante noted that McKay "definitely created the framework".

+Personal life

+He married Linda Clark in 1989, she died in 2020 after being ill for many years.

+He married Laurie Vanian in January 2025.